Bundle-Protocol-Chain/website/README.md

-# website
+## Website of the project

-Main website of the Bundle Protocol Chain (aka Secure Scuttlebutt - Next)
+The website of the project is available at https://bundlefeed.org